Journal

 What Went Wrong

-• A retrospective 'as built' PHPP model exposed design issues that would've been cheap and easy to fix early but were carried into construction
+• A retrospective 'as built' PHPP model exposed design issues that would've been cheap and easy to fix early, but instead were carried into construction

-• Vague quality-assurance requirements led to inconsistent airtight construction and no reliable audit trail to demonstrate build quality
+• The absence of clear quality-assurance requirements during construction led to inconsistent airtightness results and no reliable audit trail to demonstrate build quality

 Outcome